 One has to wonder what gives medical professionals the right to prescribe therapy to such a huge number of people?
 Firstly, prove of efficacy must be substantial and there is really no room for any doubt.
 You would expect such therapy to significantly lessen the burden of disease and to prolong life.
 Secondly, it has to be absolutely proven that such treatment does not cause harm.
-If we trust regulatory authorities, we will have to assume this is true for statin drugs.
+If we trust regulatory authorities, we will have to assume this is not true for statin drugs.

 Approximately 65 thousand patients were included in the primary prevention trials, 65 percent were men and 35 percent were women.
-Taken together, all-cause mortality rate was 11.4 per one thousand person years among people on placebo and 10.7 per one thousand patient years on people on statins.
+Taken together, the all-cause mortality rate was 11.4 per one thousand person years among people on placebo and 10.7 per one thousand patient years on people on statins.
 This difference is not statistically significant.
 Furthermore, there was no relationship between the amount of reduction of LDL-cholesterol and all-cause mortality.
-So, shockingly some might say, the evidence that statin drugs prolong life among healthy people with increased risk of cardiovascular disease is nonexistent.
+So, shockingly some might say, the evidence that statin drugs prolong life among healthy people with increased risk of cardiovascular disease is non-existent.

 Thus, it is absolutely clear that we are treating a substantial proportion of the adult population with statin drugs, despite the fact that treatment has not been proven to reduce the risk of death.
 However, treatment is commonly motivated by study results showing that treatment will reduce the risk of cardiovascular events such as heart attacks and stroke.

-Among relatively low risk individuals, it has been estimated that for every 1 mmol/L reduction in LDL-cholesterol there is an absolute reduction in major vascular events of about 11 per 1000 over 5 years.
+Among relatively low-risk individuals, it has been estimated that for every 1 mmol/L reduction in LDL-cholesterol there is an absolute reduction in major vascular events of about 11 per 1000 over 5 years.
 What does this really mean?
-Let´s say that I am a low risk patient and my LDL-cholesterol is 143 mg/dl ( 3.7 mmol/L ).
+Let’s say that I am a low-risk patient and my LDL-cholesterol is 143 mg/dl ( 3.7 mmol/L ).
 My doctor prescribes a statin and I decide that I will take it every day for the next five years.
-My LDL-C goes down to 104 mg/dl (2.7 mmol/L) while I´m taking the drug.
+My LDL-C goes down to 104 mg/dl (2.7 mmol/L) while I’m taking the drug.
 This treatment is going to make it one percent less likely for me to have a coronary event or a stroke during those five years, compared to if I do not take the drug.
 Not very impressive indeed.
 One has to wonder whether this proposed benefit outweighs the risk of treatment.
 If there is doubt, we should not treat.
 Primum non nocere; first do no harm.

 The clinical studies comparing statins with placebo indicate that statins are remarkably safe drugs with few side effects, muscle ache being the most common.
 However, it is well-known that side effects ar less common among patients participating in clinical trials compared to “real life” patients.
 In most clinical trials involving statins, less than one percent of subjects are reported to develop muscle pain or myopathy.
 In clinical practice, however, far more will experience myopathy.
 The much lower rate reported in clinical trials may be because eligibility criteria usually exclude patients with significant potential for drug interactions or concurrent health problems, whereas healthcare providers obviously cannot exclude such patients in clinical practice.
 Some studies have suggested that a quarter or even up to a third of patients who take statins will sooner or later develop a clinically significant myopathy.
 Cases of rhabdomyolysis have been reported.
-This happens when muscle fibers die and release a protein called myoglobin into the blood stream.
+This happens when muscle fibers die and release a protein called myoglobin into the bloodstream.
 High blood levels of this protein can lead to kidney failure.
 Although this is a rare disorder, it can be fatal.

 In october last year a study addressing the possible negative effects of statin therapy on cognitive function was published in the American Journal of Geriatric Pharmacotherapy.
 Statin therapy was withdrawn in eighteen older subjects with Alzheimer´s disease.
 After six weeks the patients were put back on statin therapy.
 MMSE (mini mental state examination) was used to assess cognitive function.
 This is a standardized mental status examination reflecting memory and simple thought processes.
 In short, cognitive function improved when the patients were taken off statins and worsened again when statin therapy was restarted.
 The authors conclude that statins may adversely affect cognitive function in patients with dementia.
 This is a small study and the results will have to be confirmed by more research.
 However, it is not the first study to show negative effects of statins on cognitive function.
 The next most common adverse effect reported by people taking statins, next to the muscle side effects, involve cognitive impairment.
-These are interference with inability to think, concentrate, remember and solve mental problems.
+These are interference with the inability to think, concentrate, remember and solve mental problems.
 It has been suggested that this may have to to with the lowering effects of statins on CoQ10 levels.
 CoQ10 is important for mitochondrial function and mitochondrial density is high in brain tissue.

 An interesting study by Danish researchers was published in the very recent first issue of the 2013 Journal of the American College of Cardiology.
-The study addresses the effects of statin therapy on glucose metabolism, muscle function and CoQ10.
+The study addresses the effects of statin therapy on glucose metabolism, muscle function, and CoQ10.
 Twenty male subjects were recruited for the study.
 Ten were on treatment with the statin drug simvastatin due to high blood cholesterol and ten were healthy control subjects.
 The groups were matched for age, weight, body mass index, fat percent (total and abdominal) and maximal oxygen uptake.
 Fasting glucose and insulin measurements were done and a standard glucose tolerance test was performed.
 Muscle biopsies were taken for analyses of mitochondrial respiratory capacity of muscle cells.
 Insulin levels were similar in the groups under the glucose tolerance test, but glucose concentrations were higher in subjects on simvastatin, indicating impaired insulin sensitivity compared with the healthy controls.
 Q10 protein content in muscle was reduced in patients on simvastatin compared with controls.
 There were signs of impaired mitochondrial respiratory capacity in patients on simvastatin compared to controls.